 CAMPBELL: Oh, I don't know that there's a doctrinal difference.
 There's certainly an experience difference.
 We as Catholics believe our experience informs our faith and our faith informs our experience.
 It's - how can I say this?
 When you don't work every day with people who live on the margins of our society, it's much easier to make easy statements about who's right and who's wrong.

 It's a challenge.
 It makes us mad.
-It makes us upset.
-May make us wonder about where on God's green Earth all this is going, and why on God's green Earth might just be necessary.
+It makes us upset; may make us wonder about where in God's green earth all this is going and why, in God's green earth, might this be necessary.
 But we're faithful.